Online benefit application

 Local council tax support

-From 1st April 2013, Council Tax Benefit is abolished and replaced with the council's own scheme of Local Council Tax Support .
+The council has it`s own scheme of Local Council Tax Support .
 This gives people on low incomes a reduction in the amount of Council Tax they have to pay.

 Local Council Tax Support in Gateshead is worked out by comparing a person’s income and capital to a standard weekly amount (applicable amount).
 That amount is made up of elements which take into account whether a person is single, part of a couple, disabled and so on.